 But it wasn’t entirely luck that led to Finn’s career with Taupō-based predator control company Call of the Wild.
 It’s taken a whole lot of passion and hard work.

 While labouring (literally in the trenches and figuratively deciding on a future career), Finn’s name got thrown into the hat for a Jobs For Nature-funded apprenticeship at Call of the Wild.
 It turned out to be his ticket to a flourishing career in the conservation industry.

 Finn spends his days trapping and hunting introduced predators in native bushland, forests, lakeside and the beautiful but rugged Kaimanawa Ranges.
 Controlling rat and possum numbers in these areas give native wildlife and plants a chance to thrive.

 During the two years of his apprenticeship, he balanced the tough outdoor work with studying for a Certificate in Pest Operations, completing a hefty list of industry qualifications, plus volunteering with the local Sika Foundation, laying traplines.

-Finn is the first to graduate from the Predator Free Apprenticeship Programme, established to increase the number of skilled predator control operators in the country.
+Finn is the first to graduate from the Predator Free Apprentice Programme, established to increase the number of skilled predator control operators in the country.
 Since 2020 apprentices have been placed with various hosts around the country, learning directly from experienced pest control specialists and building nationwide capacity to help reach the goal of predator free 2050.